christiangenco/microconfrecap/editor/posts/patrick-mckenzie.md

 ### Abuse your advantages

 Patrick was applying for a mortgage in Japan and was worried he'd be racially stereotyped by Japanese banks.
-His loan officer said "don't worry - I got this," and followed through with 4 out of 4 approvals.
+His real estate broker said "don't worry - I got this," and followed through with 4 out of 4 approvals.

 Patrick thought he'd just gotten lucky, but his loan officer let Patrick know that he had talked to every loan officer for two hours on Patrick's behalf, because "this is what I do."